 To make the most of the fine pitches of the Micropattern Gaseous Detectors the readout structure should be adapted to the same feature size.
 Therefore, readout ASICs of silicon pixel detectors such as the Timepix ASIC [38, 67] can be placed directly below the gas amplification stage.
 In this setup, the bump bond pads normally used to connect the readout chip to the Si-sensor are used as charge collection pads.
-In some studies a triple GEM was used as a gas amplification stage [68], [69], while in others a Micromegas has been built directly on the ASIC [70].
-The latter detector type is called GridPix and is produced with a post-processing technique, which guarantees a high quality grid well aligned with the readout pixels.
+In some studies a triple GEM was used as a gas amplification stage [68, 69], while in others a Micromegas has been built directly on the ASIC [70].
+The latter detector type is called GridPix and is produced by using a post-processing technique, which guarantees a high quality grid perfectly aligned with the readout pixels.
 This alignment ensures that the complete charge avalanche initiated by a primary electron is collected on one pixel.
-Because of the high signal to noise ratio both tracking and dE/dx measurement benefit from distinguishing and detecting single primary electrons with a high efficiency.
-This type of detector was pioneered by Nikhef/University of Twente (NL) and the University of Bonn has modified the production process together with the Fraunhofer Institut IZM so that a wafer-based production of GridPix detectors is standard by now [71].
+Because of the high signal-to-noise ratio both tracking and dE/dx measurement benefit from distinguishing and detecting single primary electrons with a high efficiency.
+This type of detector was pioneered by Nikhef/University of Twente (NL).
+The University of Bonn has modified the production process together with the Fraunhofer Institut IZM so that a wafer-based production of GridPix detectors is standard by now [71].
 First tests were done with both gas amplification stages by using single ASICs with an active area of about 2 cm.
 The detectors were operated in laboratories at Nikhef, Saclay, Bonn, Freiburg and Siegen to test the working principle.
 It could be demonstrated that the transverse spatial resolution of the reconstructed primary electrons was close to the expected diffusion limit of single electrons.

 At the University of Siegen new types of GEMs are being tested in combination with the Timepix ASIC: GEMs with a carbon coating on the copper electrodes and GEMs with a ceramic insulator.
-Both types have been successfully tested and promise an improved stability and better handling.
+Both types are tested in a prototype setup and compared to standard CERN GEMs.

-At Nikhef, Saclay and Bonn several projects were done to demonstrate multi-module operation and large area coverage of modules with GridPix detectors.
-The new GridPixes were also assembled in 8 Grid-Pix modules for the Large Prototype detector at DESY.
+At Nikhef, Saclay and Bonn several projects were carried out to demonstrate multi-module operation and large area coverage of modules with GridPix detectors.
+The new GridPixes were also assembled in 8 GridPix modules for the Large Prototype detector at DESY.
 Successful test beam campaigns were performed in 2010 with a single module and in 2013 and 2014 with two modules [72].
-The latest work was focused on three LP modules with a total of 160 GridPixes.
-The central module is equipped with 96 GridPixes and the two outer modules have 32 GridPixes arranged to maximize the lever arm.
+Up to three LP modules with a total of 160 GridPixes were operated in a test beam.
+The central module was equipped with 96 GridPixes and the two outer modules had 32 GridPixes arranged to maximize the lever arm.

-This setup serves a demonstrator that larger areas ( $\sim 400\,\mathrm{cm}^2$ ) can be produced and operated.
+This setup served as a demonstrator that larger areas ( $\sim 400 \text{ cm}^2$ ) could be produced and operated.
 It was tested in the Large Prototype in March/April of 2015 and operated for more than one week permanently in the test beam.
-A total of about 200 runs with more than 1.5 million events were recorded.
+A total of about 200 runs with more than 1.5 million events were recorded [73].